Lonlysoft/Funky_Pack/README.md

 # FUNKY PACK #
-this project is an personal project made for:
+It's a personal project made for:
 - Enhance my skills with frontend and game development
-- Give my characters of the Funky Pack an interactive environment
+- Give to my characters of the Funky Pack series an interactive environment
-- test my english skills
+- test my english skills with writing documentation and dialogs
 - put this thing on my portfolio might be good, I don't know...

 # what is it?